marpies/onesignal-ane/README.md

 Development of this extension is supported by [Master Tigra, Inc.](https://github.com/mastertigra)

+**This branch adds support for iOS 10 media included in notifications.
+Additional steps are required to make it work in your AIR app, see [Packaging your app](#packaging-your-app).**

 ## Features

 * Receiving push notifications sent from [OneSignal dashboard](https://onesignal.com/)